September 20, 2021

 To help manage the new “normal” of students no longer attending school in person for the remainder of this school year, several resources are available to families and students of all grade levels:

-Here's what you can do to prevent the spread of illness while school is out for the rest of the year.
+Here's what you can do to keep your students safe and prevent the spread of illness at school this year.

 Illness from COVID-19 can be mild and seem like the common cold.
 For some people, illness can become more severe.
 Symptoms to watch for include cough, sore throat, fever or difficulty breathing.
 Fever is not always present.
 Some people report loss of smell or taste as an early symptom.